Rome in a day: a practical guide to discover the essentials of the city

 How can you get tickets?

-7. Stroll on to the famous Piazza Navona
+7. Continue strolling to the famous Piazza Navona

-Once again we make a stop on the way to contemplate Piazza Navona, a real open-air museum.
+Again we make a stop along the way to contemplate the Piazza Navona, a real open-air museum.
 If you visit Rome in winter you will be captivated by its magical Christmas market.

 Piazza Navona, in the heart of the Eternal City, reinvents the phrase "all roads lead to Rome" because all roads lead to Piazza Navona.
 Don't miss the beautiful fountain by Bernini, which depicts the Ganges, the Nile, the Danube and the Rio de la Plata.